containerbuildsystem/osbs-client/docs/testing.md

 of Openshift but using a special class, Connection, to provide the HTTP functionality.

-Other fixtures, such as "osbs" and "osbs106", make use of this fixture as well.
+Other fixtures, such as "osbs_binary" and "osbs_source", make use of this fixture as well.

 For all these fixtures, HTTP requests made during the unit test are intercepted and handled by the Connection class, which maps requests